jcroll/foursquare-api-client/README.md

 ## TODO

-I haven't gotten around to adding all the endpoints yet so if you don't see the one you are looking for it's as easy as forking this repo and just adding your endpoint following the schema in [client.json](https://github.com/jcroll/foursquare-api-client/blob/master/lib/Jcroll/FoursquareApiClient/Resources/config/client.json)
+Almost all of the endpoints should now be included in the library but if you don't see the one you are looking for it's as easy as forking this repo and just adding your endpoint following the schema in [client.json](https://github.com/jcroll/foursquare-api-client/blob/master/lib/Jcroll/FoursquareApiClient/Resources/config/client.json)
 (yay Guzzle!).
-Then please just submit a pr and I'll be happy to include your endpoint otherwise I will work on adding them all in my free time.
+Then please just submit a pr and I'll be happy to include your endpoint.